kacijcox/connectwise-monitor/README.md

 # ConnectWise Monitor

 The ConnectWise Monitor is an application that analyzes support tickets from ConnectWise PSA to identify patterns and potential root causes leveraging Claude.
-It helps service desk teams gain insights into recurring issues and improve their support processes.
+It helps IT teams gain insights into recurring issues and improve their support processes.

 ## Features